 Thank you so much Izzy, for contributing this very valuable article.

-Parents–as always, you know I advocate for self advocacy and self determination.
-If this is something your child is experiencing, you should work with your IEP team to develop supports for emotional regulation, self awareness and other things to accommodate your child.
+Parents–as always, you know I advocate for self advocacy and self-determination.
+If this is something your child is experiencing, you should work with your IEP team to develop support for emotional regulation, self-awareness, and other things to accommodate your child.